grzegorzmazur/yacas/docs/reference_manual/linear-algebra.rst

 .. function:: JacobianMatrix(functions,variables)

-   calculate the Jacobian matrix of $n$ functions in $n$ variables
+   calculate the Jacobian matrix of :math:`n` functions in :math:`n` variables

-   :param functions: an $n$-dimensional vector of functions
+   :param functions: an :math:`n`-dimensional vector of functions
-   :param variables: an $n$-dimensional vector of variables
+   :param variables: an :math:`n`-dimensional vector of variables

    The function {JacobianMatrix} calculates the Jacobian matrix  of n functions in n variables.
-The ($i$,$j$)-th element of the Jacobian matrix is defined as the derivative  of $i$-th function with respect to the $j$-th variable.
+The :math:`(i,j)`-th element of the Jacobian matrix is defined as the derivative  of :math:`i`-th function with respect to the :math:`j`-th variable.

    :Example: